iWriteGigs

 D a restricted intake of carbohydrates for individuals with diabetes.

-E increased consumption of all kinds of carbohydrates.
+E increased consumption of fiber-rich, whole-food sources of carbohydrate.

 Question #39